The Hallé

 The Hallé is an English symphony orchestra based in Manchester, England.
-It supports a choir, youth choir, youth training choir, children's choir and a youth orchestra, and releases its recordings on its own record label, though it has occasionally released recordings on Angel Records and EMI.
 Since 1996, the orchestra has been resident at the Bridgewater Hall in Manchester.

 History

+19th century

 In May 1857, the pianist and conductor Charles Hallé set up an orchestra to perform at the Manchester Art Treasures Exhibition, which it did until October.
 Hallé decided to continue working with the orchestra as a formal organisation, and it gave its first concert under those auspices on 30 January 1858.
 The orchestra's first home was the Free Trade Hall.
 By 1861 the orchestra was in financial trouble, and it performed only two concerts that year.

 In 1888 German violinist Willy Hess become leader of The Hallé, a role he held until 1895.
 From its opening in 1893 he was also the principal professor of violin at the Royal Manchester College of Music.